 North Loop – D.Nolo (women’s designers), MartinPatrick 3 (menswear, home & interior design), PARC shop (hip, IG-worthy shop), Russel & Hazel (stationary), The Foundry

-Shop designers on sale: **Opitz Outlets (2 locations: *St. Louis Park & Minnetonka)
+My favorite consignment shop for all things designers on sale: **Opitz Outlets (2 locations: *St. Louis Park & Minnetonka)

 Antique & vintage shops: Mall of St. Paul, Ax-man Surplus Stores, Hunt & Gather